Licensing policy

 Function Blocks

-• REXLANG – A programmable block in a language similar to C.
+• REXLANG – a programmable block in a language similar to C,

-• PYTHON – A programmable block in the Python language.
+• PYTHON – a programmable block in the Python language.

 Input and Output Drivers

-• Ethernet I/O drivers – EtherCAT, Siemens S7.
+• Ethernet – EtherCAT, Siemens S7.

-Application Complexity
+Project Complexity

 • Multicore – Running on multiple processor cores.

-Visualization and Operator Control (Human-Machine Interface, HMI)
+Visualization and Operator Control (Human-Machine Interface, HMI) Complexity

 • Each signal displayed in a trend counts as 10 tags.